-It’s now official: Middle School is over.
-High School, here I come!
-Although I was sad when the last day of co-op came around, it did not show because I was too excited for drama camp, which started when the last bell rang at co-op.
-Next year I will be attending GMC (Greer Middle College Charter High School).
-If you will be attending GMC next year to, let me know in the comments below.
-Below are some pics taken during the last day of The Upstate Homeschool Co-op’s 2014-2015 school year.
+It’s official: middle school is over.
+Although I was sad when the last day of co-op came around, my feelings did not show because I was too excited for drama camp, which started when the final bell rang.
+Next year I will be attending Greer Middle College.
+High school, here I come!

 A couple weeks ago my Literature classmates and I presented projects for Alice in Wonderland.
 Our teachers added that, if we dressed up like a character from the book, we would receive extra credit.
 Below are some pictures of some of those who partook in this bonus.